open-atmos/PySDM/paper/paper.md

 The `PySDM` package core is a Pythonic high-performance implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth [@Shima_et_al_2009], hence the name.
 The SDM is a probabilistic alternative to the mean-field approach embodied by the Smoluchowski equation, for a comparative outline of both approaches see @Bartman_and_Arabas_2021.
-In atmospheric aerosol-cloud interactions, particle collisional growth is responsible for formation of rain drops through collisions of smaller cloud droplets (warm-rain process) as well as for aerosol washout.
+In atmospheric aerosol-cloud interactions, particle collisional growth is responsible for the formation of rain drops through collisions of smaller cloud droplets (warm-rain process) as well as for aerosol washout.

-Besides collisional growth, `PySDM` includes representation of condensation/evaporation of water vapour on/from the particles.
+Besides collisional growth, `PySDM` includes representation of condensation/evaporation of water vapour to/from the particles.
-Furthermore, representation of dissolution and, if applicable, dissociation of trace gases (sulfur dioxide, ozone, hydrogen peroxide, carbon dioxide, nitric acid and ammonia) is included to model the subsequent aqueous-phase oxidation of the dissolved sulfur dioxide.
+Furthermore, representation of dissolution and, if applicable, dissociation of trace gases (sulfur dioxide, ozone, hydrogen peroxide, carbon dioxide, nitric acid, and ammonia) is included to model the subsequent aqueous-phase oxidation of the dissolved sulfur dioxide.
 Representation of the chemical processes follows the particle-based formulation of @Jaruga_and_Pawlowska_2018.

-The usage examples are built on top of four different `environment` classes included in `PySDM` v1 and implementing common simple atmospheric cloud modelling frameworks: box, adiabatic parcel, single-column and 2D prescribed flow kinematic models.
+The usage examples are built on top of four different `environment` classes included in `PySDM` v1 which implement common simple atmospheric cloud modelling frameworks: box, adiabatic parcel, single-column, and 2D prescribed flow kinematic models.

 In addition, the package ships with tutorial code depicting how `PySDM` can be used from `Julia` and `Matlab` using the `PyCall.jl` and the Matlab-bundled Python interface, respectively.
-Two exporter classes are available as of time of writing enabling storage of particle attributes and gridded products in the VTK format, and storage of gridded products in netCDF format.
+Two exporter classes are available as of time of writing enabling storage of particle attributes and gridded products in the VTK format and storage of gridded products in netCDF format.

 # Dependencies and supported platforms

-PySDM essential dependencies are: `NumPy`, `SciPy`, `Numba`, `Pint` and `ChemPy` which are all free and open-source software available via the PyPI platform.
+PySDM essential dependencies are: `NumPy`, `SciPy`, `Numba`, `Pint`, and `ChemPy` which are all free and open-source software available via the PyPI platform.
 `PySDM` releases are published at the PyPI Python package index allowing installation using the `pip` package manager (i.e., `pip install PySDM`).